Cloquet High School

 Cloquet High School (CHS) is a high school in Cloquet in the U.S. state of Minnesota.

-Operated by Cloquet Public Schools, it serves approximately 700 students; a typical graduating class has 160 to 200 members.
+Operated by Cloquet Public Schools, it serves approximately 700 students in grades 9-12; a typical graduating class has 160 to 200 members.
 It has existed for over 100 years.
-The current building was built in 1969, with the old building then being turned into a middle school.
+The existing building was built in 1969, with the old building then being turned into a middle school.
 That building was built in 1921 replacing an earlier school destroyed, along with much of the town, in the 1918 Cloquet fire.

 It serves almost all of Cloquet and all of Scanlon.

 Academics

 Curriculum requirements for the four core areas are as follows: three-and-a-half years of mathematics, four years of English, four years of social studies (including geography, world events, economics, US government, world and US history courses), and three years of science.
 Students are required to take a year of physical education and a year of art (performance or visual).
 CHS offers courses in Spanish, German, and Anishinaabe.
 The College In The Schools (CITS) program allows students to take classes in high school, with teachers in the building, for credit through local colleges, notably Fond du Lac Tribal and Community College and the University of Minnesota Duluth.
 The colleges certify high school teachers and approve course curriculums, and students who take those courses receive a separate transcript from the college in addition to the normal high school transcript.
 Students also have the option of post secondary enrollment; for either senior or junior year (or both) they may enroll directly in a local college.
 They still graduate from CHS and can join sports and other extracurriculars at the high school, but attend all or part of their classes at the college.